teojt468045/grundtvig-manuscript-extraction/README.md

 The extraction pipeline is rule-based and deterministic.
 It does not rely on machine learning or stochastic processes.

-Generative AI (ChatGPT) was used selectively as a coding assistant during script development.
+Generative AI (ChatGPT, GPT-4o) was used selectively as a coding assistant during script development.
 All AI-generated suggestions were reviewed, adapted, and validated by the authors of the study.
 The workflow therefore follows a **Human-in-the-Loop (HITL)** model, with full scholarly responsibility retained by the researchers.